Kilnadeema National School

 AS part of our engagement with science and technology, we learned how to graph our results from our experiments on excel.

-We liked this website for creating graphs to help us analyse data! www.onlinecharttool.com/ This is an example of a chart created by 3rd and 4th class to record results from their science activities on the respiratory system.
+This is an example of a chart created by 3rd and 4th class to record results from their science activities on the respiratory system.

 Your browser does not support viewing this document.
 Click here to download the document.